bankole7782/office683/README.md

 1. Edit the config at `/var/lib/office683/install.zconf`.
 All fields must be set.

-1. Now start office683 services: `sudo snap restart o6sites` and `sudo snap restart o6ssl`

 1. Make sure port `443` and port `80` are open in your server's firewall.

+1. Now start office683 services: `sudo systemctl start o6sites` and `sudo systemctl start o6ssl`

 1. You can now view the project from the domain